unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 https://www.aisec.fraunhofer.de/en/FirmwareProtection.html

 Their example code runs on an STM32F051 (which I didn't have), so I ported it to a spare Black Pill.<BR>
-Amazingly, it worked and I now had a binary that could be reverse engineered with Ghidra.
+Amazingly, it worked and I now have a binary that could be reverse engineered with Ghidra.

 It turns out there are only a few messages being checked/modified:<BR>
 <li><B>0x2c3/0x575</B><BR>Reset the watch dog timer (for sleep/power down, when no can messages received)<BR>